cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## Message Entropy {#message-entropy}

-As discussed in {{Lys22}}, a malicious signer can construct an invalid public key and use it to learn information about low-entropy with input messages.
+As discussed in {{Lys22}}, a malicious signer can construct an invalid public key and use it to learn information about low-entropy input messages.
 Note that some invalid public keys may not yield valid signatures when run with the protocol, e.g., because the signature fails to verify.
 However, if an attacker can coerce the client to use these invalid public keys with low-entropy inputs, they can learn information about the client inputs before